 NEW SET OF NUMERAL CARDS

-Our original set of maths cards included only digits 1-30.
+It just happened that our set of maths cards included only digits 1-30.
 Immediately after we completed it.
 It was obvious that I needed to buy more number cards.
 I ordered numbers 1-100 from WczesnaEdukacja (a Polish publishing company).
-New digits are enormous when compared with these I have had so far but I like that.
+The new numerals are huge when compared with these I have had so far but I like that.
 You can see the difference in the main picture for this blog entry.
-They attract Maja’s attention although they are black and not red like these in the set we have been using up to now.
-We have a real mix now and you can see both in the main picture for this blog entry and in the comparisons which I present below.
-I think I will stick to the big cards even with numbers 1-30 for which I have the smaller versions.
-At present, we are doing number 43 and it is still hard to believe I am doing this with a 17-month-old baby 🙂
+They attract Maja’s attention although they are black, not red like these in the set we have been using up to now.
+We have a real mixture of cards now as you can see both in the main picture for this blog entry and in the comparisons which I present below.
+I think I will stick to these huge cards even with numbers 1-30 in case of which I had smaller cards.
+At the moment we are learning number 43 and I still find it hard to believe I am doing this with a 17-month-old baby 🙂

 Have you found my experience useful?
 If yes, share with others.
 What about you?
 Have your little ones had their first contact with maths yet or are you waiting for school to provide that?
 I would be really delighted if you leave a comment and share your experience.

 You are invited to follow Facebook fanpage and to subscribe for this blog to get notifications about every new post.

 I have created a Facebook group for parents doing Doman as I haven’t found any.
 This is just the beginning but I hope there will be more and more of us soon and that we will share our experience with one another.